 There will, of course, be questions concerning the impact of major UK newspapers’ political patronage in affecting the election result.
 Moreover, the question of what side of the wall each party falls on in the Brexit debate will be increasingly pertinent.
 These points notwithstanding, The Labour Party and The Liberal Democrats played the progressivism card, proving mortifying for the electorate.
 But why did progressivism wallow and conservatism prevail?

-The progressive politics of The Labour Party and the Liberal Democrats included, to varying degrees, the redistribution of wealth, the safeguarding of the climate, the reverence of religious and ethnic difference, equalitarianism (particularly feminism), and the quibbling about millionaires and billionaires.
+The progressive politics of The Labour Party and the Liberal Democrats included, to varying degrees, the redistribution of wealth, the safeguarding of the climate, the reverence of religious and ethnic differences, equalitarianism (particularly feminism), and the quibbling about millionaires and billionaires.

 By contrast, the conservativism of 2019 exemplifies affluence, mediocrity, isolationism, proto-Christianity, and a cavil type of classicism.
 This type of conservativism was foreseen by Friedrich Nietzsche, who anticipated our current cultural and political climate.
 He warned that Europe’s swelling democratic states would descend into parochialism and mass hysteria.
 The philosopher even damned Otto von Bismarck, the Prussian statesman who unified Germany in the late 19th century, for accruing power by stirring nationalist resentments and appealing to racial purity.

 Conservatism is rooted in preservation; progressivism advances alteration.
-“These are different love languages” once remarked New York Times columnist Charles M. Blow.
-Now, and arguably more pressingly than ever, we have to make a rudimentary decision who we wish to be bedfellows with.
+“These are different love languages,” once remarked New York Times columnist Charles M. Blow.
+Now, and arguably more pressingly than ever, we have to make a rudimentary decision about who we wish to be bedfellows with.
 After all, only one will truly wind down the doldrums of an increasingly bloated political elite.